 As a member of the Sacred Heart Province of the Order of Friars Minor, I am so proud of my brothers and the way we minister to the poor, the marginalized, and the forgotten.
 If you are in a position to share your time, talent, or treasure and yearn to be a part of the transformational change we are making in the world, please visit www.FranciscanCharities.org.

 I am an itinerant preacher of parish missions.
 I also preach retreats to priests, deacons, and religious as well as conduct one-day and weekend spirituality workshops for both Catholics and Protestants.
 I do spiritual direction from St. Maximilian Kolbe Friary, Crowley, TX, and for eight years trained spiritual directors in Peoria IL as well as at the Chiara Center, Springfield, IL.
 I’m currently training deacons and deacon wives to become spiritual directors in the Archdiocese of Galveston-Houston.

 Former Co-host of Spirit and Life

-From 2010-2015, along with my sister “the sister,” Bridget OSU, I was the co-host of Spirit and Life, a show that aired every weekend in the 17 states of the Relevant Radio Network.
+From 2010-2015, along with my sister “the sister,” Bridget OSU, I was the co-host of Spirit and Life, a show that aired every weekend on the Relevant Radio Network.
 Our listeners said the show “cackled with sibling rivalry and crackled with the revelation of God’s presence in our everyday lives.”
 Over the five years, we discussed just about every aspect of spirituality and the spiritual life: the Beatitudes, discernment, the fruit of the Spirit, prayer, fasting, almsgiving, spiritual darkness and dryness, gratitude…you name it and we talked about it!
-You can listen to reruns here.

 5 Minute Video Introduction